dtcenter/METplus/docs/Users_Guide/wrappers.rst

    * - :term:`GRID_DIAG_MASK_POLY`
      - mask.poly

-.. note:: Since the default value in the MET config file for 'grid' is grid = [ "FULL" ];, setting GRID_STAT_MASK_GRID to an empty string will result in a value of grid = []; in the MET config file.
+.. note:: Since the default value in the MET config file for 'grid' is grid = [ "FULL" ];, setting GRID_DIAG_MASK_GRID to an empty string will result in a value of grid = []; in the MET config file.

 **${METPLUS_MET_CONFIG_OVERRIDES}**